tfuxu/Halftone/README.md

 Pixely is a simple Libadwaita app for lossy image compression using quantization and dithering techniques.

 ## Why would I use it?
 Because it's fun!
-And it also can significantly reduce image size.
+And it can also significantly reduce image size.

 <details>
 <summary>What is that dithering?</summary>
-Dithering is a technique used on old systems with limited color range to more accurately display graphics containing higher amount of colors than what the device could handle.
+Dithering is a technique used by old systems with a limited color range to more accurately display graphics containing higher amount of colors than what the device can handle.
 It was commonly used in early Macintosh computers, Nintendo Game Boy and many other systems from the 80s and 90s.

 ##### Wanna learn more about how dithering works?
 Check out [this<sup>↗</sup>](https://surma.dev/things/ditherpunk/) article which nicely explains how dithering argorithms works (warning, math!) and shows most popular dithering algorithms in action.